 ✓ Best area to stay for first-time visitors and culture lovers

-If you can’t get enough of Europe’s classical charms, Stare Miasto (Old Town) might just be your little slice of heaven in Warsaw.
+Can’t get enough of Europe’s classical charms?
+Stare Miasto (Old Town) might be your little slice of heaven in Warsaw.

-Where to stay: The best hotels in Stare Miasto (Old Town)
+Recommended hotels in Stare Miasto (Old Town)

 ✓ Best area to stay for nightlife & alternative culture

 Unlike much of the city, Praga was spared from total annihilation in WWII.
-Many of these dilapidated pre-war warehouses & factories have found new life as art galleries & nightclubs.
+Many of the area’s dilapidated pre-war warehouses & factories have found new life as art galleries & nightclubs.

-Where to stay: The best hotels in Praga
+Recommended hotels in Praga

 ✓ Best area to stay for relaxation & more a local experience